realitix/zos-ftpmock/README.md

 You have now a FTP server listening on port 2121.

 To test it, in your FTP client, use 'TSODIQ1' as base path (with the quote).

+For GDG, use 'TSODIQ1.GDGTEXT' and 'TSODIQ1.FOLDER'.

+For Sequential Datasets, use 'TSODIQ1.FOLDER.FOLDERTXT'

+## To build this into a Docker container
+docker build -t <tag> .

+## To run Docker container
+docker run -p 2121:2121 -p 60000-60009:60000-60009 --rm <tag>

+Now you can FTP to localhost:2121 to get to the FTP server inside the container.